diyclassics/diyclassics.github.io/cv.md

 ### Grants, Awards and Honors

 - 2025\.
-Classical Association of the Atlantic States Professional Development Grant supporting travel to RSA2025 to present work on the Representing Women Authorship in the Latin Treebanks project.
+Classical Association of the Atlantic States Professional Development Grant supporting travel to RSA2025 to present work on the "Representing Women Authorship in the Latin Treebanks" project.
 - 2022\.
 Center for Hellenic Studies fellowship for writing and developing *Exploratory Philology: Learning About Ancient Greek through Computer Programming*.
 April and June residencies.
 - 2019\.
 Society for Classical Studies *Classics Everywhere* grant supporting public programming for local political philosophy reading group.
 - 2018\. *DH2018* ADHO Bursary.